mass0n30/RetroGameAtlas/README.md

 Maybe add price chart data after developing (API price options like PriceCharting.com, costs $)

+Pseudo Randomize:
+  - User clicks to discover games onclick callback fires
+  - Callback reset filters
+    - Callback changes routes?
+  - Callback setState discover true parent
+  - HomePage remounts with discover param
+  - *Refactor 170 line handleGetGames for conditional query for screenshots or Game obj
+  - Get games length from Query for math.random (ex. over 1k for PS1)
+  - Take 100 random games, each game is unique ID (more variety)
+  - For each random game, check if screenshot null, then get random screenshot if multiple from game
+  - Next pagination possibly have duplicate screenshots but unlikely for broader category search's, under 100 can add additional logic to prevent duplicate screenshots?

 DONE:
   - query for all genres, platforms, developers, years upon mount
   - pass value category props to HomePage component